hypothesis/testpilot/README.md

 .
 ```

-Test Pilot compares your branch to main and finds:
+It compares your branch to main and finds:

 * New, modified and deleted files
 * Committed, staged and untracked changes